A Random Guide to Seeing Yellowstone

 The Grand Canyon area is very cool with some great views.
 Not many geysers or hot springs, so if you want to see something more uniquely Yellowstone, this may not be the best place to go.

-• This easy to get to spot is just next to the parking lot.
+- This easy to get to spot is just next to the parking lot.
 It provides excellent view of the falls and Canyon.
-The Main Grand Canyon Falls

-• The first actual hike we did.
+- The first actual hike we did.
 We saw other groups every 10 minutes or so.
 It has amazing views of the canyon along the route, thought the final point was a little underwhelming.
 Would definitely do this hike again.
-A view of the river in the canyon

-• The valley has lots of bison and pullouts to see them.
+- The valley has lots of bison and pullouts to see them.
 Though you are pretty likely to (please not literally) run into them on the road, so don’t feel the need to stop to snap a picture of one in the distance.
-Bison in the road Bison gathered near the road Bison couple together

 Yellowstone Lake